 Elves have all the normal senses of the other species but also the ability to sense the magic Flow surrounding them.
 This connection allows Elves to see farther and with greater clarity than other races.
 Their hearing is also supplemented by this abilty to sense the Flow.
 Touch, taste and smell are similarly enhanced.

 All Elves are tied to cycles of creation, growth, decline and destruction that make up the pattern of life but to a lesser extent than other species.
 Through their link with the Flow, Elves can resist the lesser cycles of death and prolong their lives by tremendous lengths.
 Only High Elves are immortal though many experience decline after millenia of existence.
 Other Elves have lesser life-spans which depend on their spirituality and their capacity to adapt to the conditions under which they live.
-However, their bodies are physical and can be destroyed.
+However, the bodies of all Elves are physical and can be destroyed.

 As with all things in Elvin civilisations, there is a pattern to the different languages that Elves speak.
 To begin with, there was the 'lingua Wenti', a poetic tongue which tried to reflect the meaning and graceful beauty of the Flow's circulation.
 Only the most complicated poems and songs can approach the multiple levels of meaning of that early speech.
 As the Elvin nations were split apart after the council of the Elders, their different locations and isolation further fragmented their languages.
 Thus, each Elvin people has developped its own tongue; Lingua Hawenti for the High Elves, Lingua Morawenti for the Night Elves, Lingua Llewenti for the Green Elves and Lingua Irawenti for the Blue Elves.
 After the reunification of different Elvin people in two regions (Essawylor and the Lost Islands), the realms that arose needed a common tongue.
-Queen Aranaele enforced lingua Hawenti in the kingdom of Essawylor, while King Lormelin adapted Lingua Llewenti so that Men could learn the common Elvin tongue of the Lost Islands without too much difficulty.
+Queen Aranaele enforced lingua Hawenti in the kingdom of Essawylor, while King Lormelin adapted Lingua Llewenti so that Men could also learn the common Elvin tongue of the Lost Islands without too much difficulty.

 This page includes the description of the four Elvin nations which form the main population of the Lost Islands: the Green Elves (Llewenti), the Blue Elves (Irawenti), the High Elves (Hawenti) and the Night Elves (Morawenti).